 In the wise and accurate words of Anatole France “Until one has loved an animal, a part of one’s soul remains unawakened”.

 Anybody who has had the honour of being a pet parent knows this quote to be all too true.
 The loss of a pet has a devastating effect on our lives and leaves a void in our hearts and homes.
-Pet parents never suffer the loss of “just a pet”, but the loss of a family member, friend and confident.
+Pet parents never suffer the loss of “just a pet”, but the loss of a family member, friend and confidant.

 WHY IS THE LOSS OF A PET SO DIFFICULT?